vatpac-technology/sops/docs/terminal/perth.md

 #### Assumptions
 - Nil wind
-- The feeder fix for all STARs is the waypoint coinciding with the title of the STAR, except as below
+- The feeder fix for all STARs is the waypoint coinciding with the title of the STAR, except:
     - The feeder fix for the IPMOR STAR is KAGMI
 - Aircraft on the SOLUS STAR to RWY 21/24 will be vectored from MOCUR to the IAF for ILS
 - Aircraft on the IPMOR STAR to RWY 24 will be vectored from WOOFY to the IAF for the ILS